 If you are planning to target all the major retail sites like Amazon, BestBuy, and Walmart, it is advised that you set up all their online accounts beforehand, and fill in all relevant details like address, number and email ID.
 This helps in quickly scoring that sweet deal, which you might have missed in the login process.
 If needed, store all your card details with your favorite retailers; you can remove them once done with the sale.

 4. Use a credit card, not a debit card

-With the recent vulnerabilities in the news, it is much better, safer and convenient to use a credit card to make all your online payments, instead of a debit card.
-Apart from that, it is much better in processing refunds, and the bank can intervene in case of frauds or unnecessary transactions.
+With the recent vulnerabilities in the news, it is much better, safer, and convenient to use a credit card to make all your online payments, instead of a debit card.
+Apart from that, it is much better in processing refunds, and the bank can intervene in case of fraud or unnecessary transactions.

 5. Track your brands on social media

 A pro tip can be following all your favorite brands on social media platforms like Facebook, Twitter, Instagram, and Snapchat, to catch their updates on the products they have on offer during the Black Friday sale.
 But to protect from any fraudulent deals, make sure the accounts you are following are verified on each platform.
 Be wary of clicking on links from WhatsApp.
 Some scams have unearthed in the past, which have taken users to spam websites in the lure of deals.